Database Rollback Strategies

 • Once data is transformed or deleted, you cannot "un-transform" it without a backup

-The hard truth: most tools advertise "rollback support" but only handle schema rollback.
+Most tools advertise "rollback support" but only handle schema rollback.
 Data rollback almost always requires manual planning.
 If your migration merges two columns into one, drops a table after migrating its data elsewhere, or changes a column's data type in a lossy way, no tool can automatically reverse that without a backup of the original data.

 Practical Rollback Approaches